ARM-DOE/ADI_OSX/README.md

   - import the output data definitions by running `db_load_dod -a dsdb_data cpc.json` and `db_load_dod -a dsdb_data met.json`

 - Run C version of example1
+  - Each time you open a new bash terminal you will need to setup the environment variables
+    - `source ~/adi_home/env_vars_bash`
-  - if you have not edited ~/adi_home/env_vars_bash for your installtion, from the ~/adi_home directory
+  - to to the ~/adi_home/adi_example1 directory
   - run `make clean; make`.
 If successful the binary ~/adi_home/dev/vap/bin/adi_example1_vap will be created.
   - run `adi_example1_vap -s sbs -f S2 -b 20110401 -e 20110402 -D 2 -R` this should complete successfully with an exit status of zero.
   - The output data created are: